 Buckle Hardware Quality

-Today's marketplace has some intriguing buckle designs in addition to the traditional prong style.
-Our lineup also includes models with plastic or metal quick-release clips, metal slide-through buckles, clamp style buckles, and a pass-through ratcheting design.
-We evaluated which styles are the easiest to use, the most reliable, and the least intrusive.
-The Fairwin Tactical Rigger has one of the most impressive buckles, with metal quick-release design and a very high strength rating, made for military or tactical scenarios.
-Its design is certainly impressive, but note that we didn't perform any force tests to confirm the Fairwin's strength ratings, and recommend having proper training and protective equipment for any tactical scenarios.
+Today's marketplace includes some intriguing buckle designs in addition to the classic prong style.
+Our lineup also includes models with plastic and metal quick-release clips, metal slide-through buckles, clamp style buckles, and a pass-through ratcheting design.
+We evaluated which styles were the easiest to use, the most reliable, and the least intrusive.
+The Fairwin Tactical Rigger has one of the most impressive buckles, with metal quick-release design and a very high strength rating that's designed for military or tactical scenarios.
+Its design is certainly impressive but note that we didn't perform any force tests to confirm the Fairwin's strength ratings and recommend having proper training and protective equipment for any tactical scenarios.

 The two full-grain leather options that we tested both also have high-quality buckle connections.
-Both the Main Street Forge Bootlegger and the Hanks Everyday buckles are attached with double-backed leather loops and removable screws.
-This construction method is very durable and versatile and allows the buckle to be removed or replaced.
+The Main Street Forge Bootlegger and the Hanks Everyday buckles are attached with double-backed leather loops and removable screws.
+This construction method seems very durable and versatile and allows you to remove and replace the buckle.

 One of the most unique buckle designs is the ratcheting style on the Lavemi Ratchet Dress Belt.
 This buckle has a spring-loaded bar that connects to a row of teeth embedded within the end of the leather.
-As the tail passes through the buckle, the bar engages the teeth and grabs for a snug and secure fit.
-This design is also easily adjustable and can be tightened by pushing more of the tail through the buckle, or loosened with a simple flick of the spring-loaded lever.
-The buckle itself is a dense metal with a good heft to it, while the reliance on a spring mechanism makes us hesitant to call it a favorite for the long haul.
+As the tail passes through the buckle, the bar engages the teeth and grabs the leather for a snug and secure fit.
+This design is also easily adjustable and can be tightened by pushing more of the tail through the buckle or loosened with a simple flick of the spring-loaded lever.
+The buckle itself is a dense metal with a good heft to it.
+However, the reliance on a spring mechanism makes us hesitant to call it a favorite for the long haul.

-The Arcade Ranger has a unique plastic quick-release buckle that is meant to be airport-friendly and washer and dryer safe.
-While we appreciate the flexibility, the plastic is noticeably more fragile than the other metal buckles, and we are a little concerned about accidental breakage.
-Anecdotally, one of our testers has worn this belt for two winters of skiing and snowboarding with no issues with the buckle.
+The Arcade Ranger features a unique plastic quick-release buckle that is meant to be airport-friendly and washer and dryer safe.
+While we appreciate these benefits, the plastic is noticeably more fragile than the other metal buckles, and we are a little concerned about accidental breakage.
+Anecdotally, one of our testers has worn this belt for two winters of skiing and snowboarding with no buckle problems.

 Ease of Use

-None of these products are necessarily difficult to use, but a high-quality belt should be easy to thread through your pant loops, easy to buckle and unbuckle, and easy to adjust on the go.
-Simple designs are usually better, and special features like reversible designs, trim to fit sizing, or tails that pass underneath the buckle can add to the difficulty.
-The simplest design is typically the traditional prong design where the tail of the belt is easily threaded through the pant loops, slides through the buckle, and the prong connects through one of the holes.
-The downside to this design is that the adjustability may be limited by the spacing or number of holes.
-We still found this to be the easiest style to use, and this is found on all four classic leather models in our lineup, including the Hanks Everyday, Main Street Forge Bootlegger, Columbia Trinity Style, and Marino Leather Belt.
+None of these products are necessarily difficult to use, but a high-quality belt should be easy to thread through your pant loops, simple to buckle and unbuckle, and convenient to adjust on the go.
+Simple designs are usually better, and special features like reversible designs, trim-to-fit sizing, or tails that pass underneath the buckle seem to add to the difficulty.
+The simplest design seems to be the traditional prong design where the tail of the belt threads through the pant loops, slides through the buckle, and the prong latches through one of the holes.
+The downside to this design is that the adjustability is limited by the spacing or number of holes.
+We still found this to be the easiest style to use, and it is found on all four classic leather models in our lineup, including the Hanks Everyday, Main Street Forge Bootlegger, Columbia Trinity Style, and Marino Leather Belt.

-The Mountain Khakis Webbing model is also easy to use with its simple nylon webbing design and a double pass-through metal buckle.
-This design is easy to adjust and tighten, though it can be a little bulky with all of the material passing through the buckle.
+The Mountain Khakis Webbing model is also easy to use with a simple nylon webbing material and a double pass-through metal buckle.
+This design is easy to adjust and tighten, though it can be a little bulky with all the material passing through the buckle.
 The Lavemi Ratchet model has an intuitive ratcheting design that provides simple adjustability through a wide range of sizes.
-It is easy to tighten or loosen and make minor adjustments on the go.
+It is easy to tighten, loosen, or make minor adjustments on the go.

-A few of the models in our lineup have trim to fit sizing, where the product comes in one standard size, and the belt can be detached from the buckle, cut to size, and reattached to the buckle.
-A potential problem with reversible styles or trim to fit sizing is that the connection to the buckle is usually a weak point and can be jeopardized as the material undergoes wear and tear.
-Of the models in our lineup with detachable buckles, the Under Armor Webbing 2.0 has the most reliable connection where the webbing material doesn't seem to slip.
+A few of the models in our lineup have trim-to-fit sizing, where the product comes in one standard size, and the belt can be detached from the buckle, cut to size, and reattached to the buckle.
+A potential problem with reversible styles or trim-to-fit sizing is that the connection to the buckle can be a weak point that might fail as the material undergoes wear and tear.
+Of the models in our lineup with detachable buckles, the Under Armor Webbing 2.0, had the most reliable connection that didn't allow the webbing material to slip.

-Traditional prong belts typically have a series of five to seven holes for sizing adjustments, but oftentimes the wearer may fall between sizes if there is a large enough gap between the different holes.
-Other models with slide-through buckles offer unlimited adjustments within the overall size range.
+Traditional prong belts typically have a series of five to seven holes for sizing adjustments, but often a wearer can fall between sizes if there is a large enough gap between holes.
+Other models with slide-through buckles offer unlimited adjustments within their overall size range.
 The Mountain Khakis Webbing is one of the easiest models to adjust to a precise circumference with its double slide-through buckle.
-It's easy to tighten and loosen and make micro-adjustments while on the go.
+It's simple to tighten and loosen and make micro-adjustments while on the go.
 Similarly, the Under Armor Webbing 2.0 has a slide-through clamp style buckle, where any specific sizing can be achieved, and adjustments are likewise simple.
-The Grip6 has a unique slide-through buckle where the tail-end of the webbing passes behind the buckle.
+The Grip6 sports a unique slide-through buckle where the tail-end of the webbing passes behind the buckle.

 The Lavemi Ratchet belt is easy to adjust with its intuitive ratcheting buckle system.
 Simply push the tail through the buckle and the ratchet automatically catches and maintains a snug fit.
-Simply release the spring-loaded lever and the ratchet releases, loosening the tension.
+To release, move the spring-loaded lever and the ratchet unlocks, loosening any tension.
 Micro-adjustments are achieved by gently pushing on or releasing the ratchet.

-It's pretty easy to adjust most of the traditional leather models that we tested, but with a standard prong buckle, it's possible to get stuck between sizes, especially if the spacing between the holes is too big.
+It's pretty easy to adjust most of the traditional leather models that we tested, but with a standard prong buckle, you run the risk of being stuck between sizes.
 While most of us hope to only jump between a couple of different belt sizes in our adult lifetime, having a wider range of adjustability is a nice feature.

 Style and Versatility

-While style is a subjective metric, certain styles tend to be more versatile and can be worn in a wider variety of occasions.
-Traditional leather models are typically very versatile and can be worn on both formal and casual occasions, during travel, or for general daily use.
-Nylon models tend to be more sporty and are usually lighter and softer, making them more comfortable and ideal for active use, but might not be as appropriate in the office or on a more formal occasion.
+Although style is undeniably subjective, certain styles tend to be more versatile and can be worn in a wider variety of occasions.
+Traditional leather models are typically very versatile and can be worn for both formal or casual occasions, during travel, or for general daily use.
+Nylon models tend to be less formal and are usually lighter and softer, making them more comfortable and best suited for active use.
+However, they might not be as appropriate in the office or on for a business meeting.
 Simple designs with classic colors and materials can usually be worn in a variety of situations.
 One of our favorite versatile styles is the Arcade Ranger.
-It is available in 30 different colors and prints, allowing you to dial in the right color scheme for the right situation.
-It also has some of the softest and stretchiest material out of any model we tested, making it ideal for long travel days, and able to be machine washed and dried without removing it from your pants.
+It is available in 30 different colors and prints, allowing you to pick the right color scheme for the right situation.
+It also has some of the softest and stretchiest material out of any model we tested, which makes it ideal for long travel days.
+The ability to be machine wash and dry it without removing it from your pants is another plus.

-For more formal occasions when you're dialing in a sleek and stylish outfit, the Lavemi Ratchet is our go-to pick with its sleek rectangular buckle and soft leather construction.
+For more formal occasions when you're striving for a stylish look, the Lavemi Ratchet is our go-to pick with its sleek rectangular buckle and soft leather construction.
 It's also available in a wide variety of leathers and buckle styles to match your outfit just right.
 During more casual scenarios or days spent on the trail, the Mountain Khakis Webbing is our pick for a versatile option that is light enough to wear under a backpack but stylish enough to wear to your post-hike happy hour.
-Our two favorite leather options overall, the Hanks Everyday and Main Street Forge models, offer a great combination of classy and hip style.
+Our two favorite leather options overall, the Hanks Everyday and Main Street Forge models, offer a great combination of classy and hip styling.

-Our testers closely examined our diverse lineup of belts and are happy to bring you our expert recommendations.
-While we tested some very intriguing and useful design features, we've found that simple is often better and the simplest designs with the highest quality materials will often be easiest to use and will last the longest.
-In this category, spending a little extra money upfront can add years to the lifespan of your purchase.
+Our testers closely examined a diverse lineup of belts and are happy to bring you our expert recommendations.
+While we tested some very intriguing and useful designs, we found that simple is often better, and the simplest designs with the highest quality materials seem to be the easiest to use and the most likely to last the longest.
+In this category, spending a little extra money up front could mean years more lifespan.
 Whatever your style or budget, we hope that this guide helps you find the right product for your needs.

 — Nick Bruckbauer